-

-Gert Van Opstal, living the dream in the land of the orangutan.
+Tintin in Borneo Gert Van Opstal, living the dream in the land of the orangutan.

 In 2000, engineer Gert Van Opstal embarked on an enchanting journey through South-East Asia.
-Although he initially wanted to go to Brazil, fate took him to Kuala Lumpur instead, and later to Borneo, where his love for the country was immediately ignited.
-He was seduced by the flavours of the local cuisine, the warmth of the local people and the tranquillity of the natural environment.
+Although he initially wanted to go to Brazil, fate took him to Kuala Lumpur in Malaysia instead, and later to Borneo, where his love for the country was immediately ignited.
+He was seduced by the flavours of the local cuisine, the warmth of the local people and the tranquility of the natural environment.
 And just as Tintin could always rely on his friend Bobbie, Gert could continue to enjoy Belgian social protection with peace of mind, knowing that Overseas Social Security would follow him anywhere in the world.

 From dream to reality